InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 You’ll need to update your voter registration, among other things, when you move.
 (Image: Shutterstock)

 Moving across states or countries will probably require you to update your records.
 Items like driver’s licenses and passports will still be valid, at least for a while.
 But learner’s permits, voter registration, and more localized documents will need to be updated.
 Depending on the document, you may be able to do it before you move or even online.
-Don’t put it off if it can only be done post-move, though!
+Do your research online by visiting state or municipal websites, and find out the timeline you’ll need to abide by.

-Moving is basically the perfect excuse to downsize or get rid of items you don’t use anymore.
+A big move is the perfect excuse to downsize or get rid of items you don’t use anymore.
 Go through your belongings and decide what’s coming to the new home and what you don’t need anymore.
 Items you don’t plan to keep can be donated if in good condition.
 Alternatively, you can put some in storage.
 This is great for family heirlooms or items with a lot of sentimental value you don’t necessarily want in the house.

 By the same token, making a long-distance move is an opportunity to upgrade your furniture.
 For example, you’ve had your bed for several years.
 The springs are starting to go and the headboard is wobbly.
 You could bring it on the move and risk damaging it even more.
 Or you can purchase a new bed for your new home.
 If you do decide to upgrade, be sure to factor it into your budget.